Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   The editing toolbar is displayed above the products list.

 2. Click the [START MASS EDITING] button in the toolbar.
-  The *Mass Editing* window is displayed on the right side.
+  The *Mass Editing* side bar is displayed on the right side.

   ![Mass editing](/Assets/Screenshots/PIM/Products/List/MassEditing.png "[Mass editing]")

-  > [Info] You can still add products to the mass editing process when the window is displayed.
+  > [Info] You can still add products to the mass editing process when the side bar is displayed.
 Just select the checkboxes of the products in the list and click the [MASS EDITING >] button in the editing toolbar to add the selected products to the mass editing list.
   To remove a product from the mass editing list, click the ![Remove](/Assets/Icons/Trash01.png "[Remove]") (Remove) button right to the respective product.
 The ![Remove](/Assets/Icons/Trash01.png "[Remove]") (Remove) button is only displayed if you hover over a product in the list.

-3. Click the [START] button to start the editing wizard.
+3. Click the [START] button in the upper right corner of the side bar to start the mass editing wizard.
-  The *Select Attributes* window is displayed.
+  The *Select Attributes* wizard window is displayed.

   ![Select attributes](/Assets/Screenshots/PIM/Products/List/MassEditingWizard/SelectAttributes.png "[Select attributes]")

 4. Select the checkboxes of the attributes you want to edit and click the [CONTINUE] button in the bottom right corner.
-  The *Select Channels and Languages* window is displayed.
+  The *Select Channels and Languages* wizard window is displayed.

   ![Select channels and languages](/Assets/Screenshots/PIM/Products/List/MassEditingWizard/SelectChannelsLanguages.png "[Select channels and languages]")

 5. Select the appropriate channels and languages by selecting the corresponding checkboxes in the *Select Channels* and *Select Languages* sections and click the [CONTINUE] button in the bottom right corner.
-  The *Editing* window with the selected products and their attributes to be edited is displayed.
+  The *Editing* wizard window with the selected products and their attributes to be edited is displayed.

   ![Editing](/Assets/Screenshots/PIM/Products/List/MassEditingWizard/Editing.png "[Editing]")

 6. Edit the desired data of the products in the corresponding fields and click the [CONTINUE] button in the bottom right corner.
-The *Applying Changes* window and the *Mass editing has been triggered* pop-up window are displayed.
+The *Applying Changes* wizard window and the *Mass editing has been triggered* pop-up window are displayed.

   ![Mass editing triggered](/Assets/Screenshots/PIM/Products/List/MassEditingWizard/MassEditingTriggered.png "[Mass editing triggered]")

-  The progress bar in the *Applying Changes* window displays **100%** when the changes has been applied.
+  The progress bar in the *Applying Changes* wizard window displays **100%** when the changes has been applied.

   ![Applying changes](/Assets/Screenshots/PIM/Products/List/MassEditingWizard/ApplyingChanges.png "[Applying changes]")

 7. Click the [FINALIZE] button in the bottom right corner.
   The changes are saved.
-The editing wizard window is closed.
+The *Applying Changes* wizard window is closed.

 #### Next steps